PokeMMO/jnigen-template/README.md

   - `settings.gradle` contains rootProject.name
 * Classpath/Class names.
   - Demo uses demo.JnigenDemo for the main class.
 Rename them both to your preferred naming.
-* SHARED_LIBRARY_NAME
+* jnigen section in build.gradle
-  - This is the name of your resulting shared library.
+  - `sharedLibName` is the name of your resulting shared library.
 It defaults to "demo" resulting in names such as "demo.dll"
-  - `JnigenDemoBuild.SHARED_LIBRARY_NAME`
-  - `build.gradle`'s `libraryName` property.
 * Publish artifact group name
   - `publish.gradle` contains group 'demo.jnigen' used when publishing maven artifacts.